hela-assessments/FE-Angular/README.md

 # Assessment Description
 <b>There are couple of levels that you can choose as your goal ( or your are assigned to )</b>
- level 1 -> create a foldable sidebar and main Dashboard and two routes on "/" and "/posts" and footeter and header   without any contetnt level 2 -> add the full-size  chart to dashboard ( https://www.highcharts.com/demo/area-stacked )
+ level 1 -> create the foldable sidebar and main Dashboard and two routes on "/" and "/posts" without any contetnt
+ level 2 -> add the full-size  chart to dashboard ( https://www.highcharts.com/demo/area-stacked )
  level 3 -> add four boxed charts and the pie chart (https://www.highcharts.com/demo/pie-basic )
  level 4 -> add responsive table with paggination and dummy datas which are loaded from assets/dummy.json